anic17/DiskRead/README.md

 ## Usage

-Usage:
-`diskread <drive | file> [read count] [export <file>]`
+`diskread <drive | file> [read count] [offset] [export <file>]`

-Examples:
+### Examples
-`diskread \\.\PhysicalDrive0 512 export bootsect.bak`
+ `diskread \\.\PhysicalDrive0 512 0 export bootsect.bak`
-Reads first 512 bytes from physical drive 0 and exports it.
+Reads the first 512 bytes from physical drive 0 and writes them to 'bootsect.bak'.

-`diskread file.txt 40`
+ `diskread file.txt 40 10`
-Reads 40 bytes from file.txt and prints it in hexadecimal.
+Prints 40 bytes from file.txt, starting to read at the 10th byte.

-Return code:
+### Return code
-The number of bytes read is returned in case of success, or an error code on failure.
+ On success, the number of bytes read is returned, or a negative error value on failure.

-DiskRead can be used for either hexadecimal dumping and a backup tool for your boot sector.
+DiskRead can be used for both hexadecimal dumping and a boot sector backup tool.

-**Note:** Due to Windows limitations, disk reading is performed in chunks of 512 bytes.
+Note: Due to Windows limitations, both disk reading and disk offset are performed in chunks of 512 bytes.
       Values will be rounded up to the nearest multiple of 512.

-**Second note:** Reading from a disk/partition requires administrator privileges.
-You’ll get the error "`Access is denied.
-(0x5)`" if you don’t have them.

 ## Why use DiskRead?